Climate Change Indicators: Greenhouse Gases

 |A group of gases that contain fluorine, including hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride, among other chemicals.
 These gases are emitted from a variety of industrial processes and commercial and household uses and do not occur naturally.
 Sometimes used as substitutes for ozone-depleting substances such as chlorofluorocarbons.

 This table shows 100-year global warming potentials, which describe the effects that occur over a period of 100 years after a particular mass of a gas is emitted.
-Global warming potentials and lifetimes come from Table 8.A.1 of the Intergovernmental Panel on Climate Change’s Fifth Assessment Report, Working Group I contribution.3
+Global warming potentials and lifetimes come from Tables 7.15 and 7.SM.7 of the Intergovernmental Panel on Climate Change’s Sixth Assessment Report, Working Group I contribution.3

 * Carbon dioxide’s lifetime cannot be represented with a single value because the gas is not destroyed over time, but instead moves among different parts of the ocean–atmosphere–land system.
 Some of the excess carbon dioxide is absorbed quickly (for example, by the ocean surface), but some will remain in the atmosphere for thousands of years, due in part to the very slow process by which carbon is transferred to ocean sediments.